Jammy2211/PyAutoLens/docs/general/papers.rst

 **Source Science**

+`A Glimpse of the Stellar Populations and Elemental Abundances of Gravitationally Lensed, Quiescent Galaxies at z≳1 with Keck Deep Spectroscopy <https://arxiv.org/abs/2212.04731>`_

+`Discovery of a radio lobe in the Cloverleaf Quasar at z = 2.56 <https://arxiv.org/abs/2212.07027>`_

 `ALMA [{N} {II}] 205 μm Imaging Spectroscopy of the Lensed Submillimeter Galaxy ID 141 at Redshift 4.24 <https://arxiv.org/abs/2006.01147>`_

 `CO, H2O, H2O+ line & dust emission in a z = 3.63 strongly lensed starburst merger at sub-kiloparsec scales <https://arxiv.org/abs/1903.00273>`_